 *In view of the evolving coronavirus pandemic, I am reviewing how I am delivering counselling.
 We can discuss how you would prefer to interact.
 I am following the British Association for Counselling and Psychotherapy and UK government guidelines for containing the spread of the virus.*

-I am an experienced and supportive counsellor offering a non-judgmental space for you to talk about any life or relationship difficulties that are concerning you.
-I offer daytime, evening and weekend appointments to suit your circumstances and short or long term counselling depending on your needs.
-Counselling is a way of finding out about yourself to help get a better understanding of your feelings and why some relationships and situations may cause you to feel repeatedly upset, angry, sad, depressed or anxious.
+I am an experienced and supportive counsellor offering a non-judgemental space for you to talk about any life or relationship difficulties that are concerning you.
+I can do daytime, evening and weekend appointments to suit your circumstances and short or long term counselling and psychotherapy.
+Counselling is a way of finding out about yourself to help get a better understanding of your feelings and why some relationships or situations may cause you to feel repeatedly upset, angry, depressed, anxious or confused.

 Many people feel a sense of relief when they can finally understand patterns of behaviour in themselves and others around them.
-We will work together to help you acquire new ways of dealing with whatever it is that troubles you.
+We will work together to help you find new ways of dealing with whatever it is that troubles you.
 I am also a qualified nurse and so have an understanding of the medical issues often associated with unhappiness.
 I can help you with feelings related to a number of problems when perhaps you feel you are struggling to cope, but you do not need to have a reason for being unhappy to seek counselling.
 Finding out why you have the feelings you do is part of the process.
-Counselling is for people of all ages.
-Gaining insight at any age can allow you to lead the life you deserve.
+Come and talk to me and let’s see what we can do about it.

-I know how difficult it can be to pick up the phone and talk to a stranger about a personal problem.
-I aim to make it as easy for you as possible so that you can feel supported whatever is on your mind.
+I aim to make the first contact as easy for you as possible so you can feel supported whatever is on your mind.